esseks/monicelli/README.md

 improper way to fill the sentence, meta comments provide a mechanism for distiguishing "real" comments.

-In addition to that, meta comments are printed to `stderr` during compilation.

 Reserved words and phrases
 ------------------------